Blue-Mystical/leaf-blast-classification/README.md

 Arguments:
 --model [default: all]: Classification model to run
- - available models: knn, rdf, dt, svm, nb, all (the latter runs every models)
+ - available models: knn, rf, dt, svm, nb, all (the latter runs every models)
 --threads [default: -1]: Number of jobs used (-1 for all)
 --forceresize [default: False]: Whether the program should force regenerate the resized folder. the next argument --dataset pointing at a dataset folder is also required
 --dataset [required with --forceresize]: Path to the dataset folder when --forceresize is True